 (x) Natural processes that reduce concentrations of hazardous substances and have been documented to occur at the site or under similar site conditions; and

-(xi) For Ecology-conducted or Ecology-supervised remedial actions, public concerns identified under WAC 173-340-600(13) and (14) and Indian tribes’ rights and interests in their tribal lands identified under WAC 173-340-620.
+(xi) For ecology-conducted or ecology-supervised remedial actions, public concerns identified under WAC 173-340-600(13) and (14) and Indian tribes’ rights and interests identified under WAC 173-340-620.

-(c) Cleanup levels below area background concentrations.
+(d) Cleanup levels below area background concentrations.
 At sites where area background concentrations, as defined in WAC 173-340-200, would result in recontamination of the site to levels that exceed cleanup levels:

 (i) The remedial action must achieve area background concentrations within a reasonable restoration time frame, as determined under (c) of this subsection;